yuxshao/ptcollab/README.md

 available to make editing easy (for me at least).
 These are:
 1. Editing notes while playing
 2. Colour-coded units visible in the background
+3. Transposition / shifting parameters by pressing (shift) up / down while something is selected.
+Ctrl shifts by an octave.
-3. Keyboard shortcuts for navigation
+4. Keyboard shortcuts for navigation
   - W/S for next previous / next unit
   - Q/A for previous / next parameter
-4. Mouse-related shortcuts for view / mode changes
+5. Mouse-related shortcuts for view / mode changes
   - Middle-click drag to move around
   - Shift+wheel to scroll horizontally
   - Ctrl+(shift)+wheel to zoom vertically (horizontally)
   - Alt+wheel to change quantization
-5. Various dragging gestures
+6. Various dragging gestures
   - Drag in the keyboard view to modify velocity
   - Drag in the parameter view for linear editing